YEAR OF THE CABBAGE

 And of course, there’s nutrition.
 Cabbage is low in calories and high in nutrition.
 Packed with fiber, it’s good for digestion.
 Rich in Vitamin C and K, it’s a benefit for bone and immune health.
 A good source of potassium, it’s also linked to lower cholesterol and blood pressure.
 And best of all, you can essentially eat the whole thing, getting a good bang for your buck.

 In the restaurants, Chef Ype uses the vegetable as often as possible.
-Right now, braised red cabbage is served atop dill mashed potatoes with 72-hour sous-vide short ribs for a winter.
+Right now, braised red cabbage is served atop dill mashed potatoes with 72-hour sous-vide short ribs.
 Throughout the year, he whips it into a range of slaws, from a summer version with sweet corn to another with cranberries in the fall, as well as an Asian style, swirled in soy sauce, mirin, and brown sugar.

 From our Seasonal Selections, the 72-hour Sous Vide Short Rib, available for a limited time.